This quarter, eBay UK updates are a real mixed bag, on one hand there appears to be a lot taken away and the other little given back.

 This one is really going to hurt and I really mean hurt.
 If you’re fees are £10,000 a month, this is a cool £1,000 extra that you’re going to be paying and even at a medium sized business with £5K of eBay fees each month, this is £500 which at any business size will make owners re-evaluate current overheads, which include staff.

-You can quickly work out what impact this will have by checking your billing section of eBay here, if you’re a high volume business then you’ll have to download the transactions or use the drop down box on the right to see the history of invoices and look for the “New Fees” value in the report summary and your current discounts are shown as ”Discounts”.
+You can quickly work out what impact this will have by checking your billing section of eBay here, if you’re a high volume business then you’ll have to download the transactions or use the drop down box at the right to see the history of invoices and look for the “New Fees” value in the report summary and your current discounts are shown as “Discounts”.

 Matt’s Rating: -1 as again no one likes fee changes.